 CPM will keep a single AMI for each instance with this setting.
 A single AMI will contain only the root device (boot disk).

 CPM will rotate single AMIs from time to time.
 It will create a new AMI and delete the old one.
 CPM aims to optimize cost by not leaving very old snapshots in your AWS account.

 By default, CPM will rotate single AMIs every 90 days.
 That value can be configured in the Cleanup section of the General Settings screen to any number of days, or to 0, if you prefer no rotation at all.

 AMIs will be copied across region for DR, but they will not be copied across accounts.

 Important: If you use cross-account backup, be aware that if you need to recover the instance at the remote account, you need to make sure you have an AMI ready in that account.

 Note: If you move a backup into the Freezer (see section 8.3), initial AMIs will not move with it, so make sure you have an AMI ready.
 If the original policy exists, you can grab the AMI ID from the snapshot list of one of the backups of the policy.

-- Backup Scripts – This option is turned off by default.
-Change to Activate to activate backup scripts.
+Linux Backup Scripts – This option is turned off by default.
+Change to Activated to activate backup scripts.

 Note: The output of a script is typically a few lines.
 However, if it gets really big (MBs), it can affect the performance of CPM.
 If it gets even larger, it can cause crashes in CPM processes.
 To avoid the risk of too much data going to stderr, redirect the output elsewhere.